microsoft/AcademicContent/Workshop/6. HPC and Containers/HPC HOL/SLURM Linux Cluster HOL.md

     _Uploading blobs to the "input" container_

 1. Click the **Open** button to the right of the **Files** box.
 Select all of the files in this lab's "resources/ColorImages" folder.
-Then click the **Upload** button to upload color images to the "input" folder.
+Then click the **Upload** button to upload color images to the "input" container.

     ![Uploading color images](Images/upload-blobs-2.png)

     _Uploading color images_

 1. Wait until all of the uploads have completed.
 Then close the "Upload blob" blade and return to the blade for the "input" container.
-Confirm that the "input" container now contains a collection of .jpg and .png blobs, and click the blob named "Consoles_superhero_1920x768.jpg."
+Confirm that the container now contains a collection of .jpg and .png blobs, and click the blob named **Consoles_superhero_1920x768.jpg**.

     ![Opening a blob in the "input" container](Images/open-color-image.png)